 - Second, since Just the Goods is wholly centered around truth in labeling and honest product claims, it would be dishonest to lie about what shipping actually costs a small, independent project while supporting corporate strategies that including tricking people into believing that it feels better to spend $20.00 for facial moisturizer instead of $10.00 for moisturizer and $8.00 for shipping.
 Now imagine buying 10 products all at once, each inflated to cover shipping as if they were mailed separately.
 That’s a lot of extra money spent without any value in return.

 Apart from offering safe, effective, and affordable skin care products, Just the Goods is also interested in revealing how purchasing from an independent handmaker is different than buying from a multinational corporation.
-Could I do this if I inflated prices more than I believe is accessible and fair?
+Could I do this if I inflated product prices more than I believe is accessible and fair?
 It strikes me that it is important to be honest about where money has to go in order for a project to stay in business.
 Please scroll down for more information about how Just the Goods products are priced.

 How are rates calculated?
 How can I get the best value?